A Romance of the Redwoods: Plot

 Jack enters with a new dress, bonnet and doll for Jenny but the latter refuses them and shows the letter of the dead boy to his mother, together with the bandit mask she discovered.
 Jack acknowledges his guilt but vows his love for her.
 Jenny promises to stay if he will send the gold to the boy's mother and live "straight," which Jack agrees to do.

 Later, Jack becomes discouraged with his lack of success as a miner and determines to "turn one more trick."
-He holds up the stagecoach in which unknown to him Jenny is riding with Jim Lyn (Charles Ogle), her date for a country picnic at Indian Bar.
+He holds up the stagecoach in which unknown to him Jenny is riding with Jim Lyn, her date for a country picnic at Indian Bar.
 Drawing a little derringer, she shoots at the outlaw, wounding his right hand, just then recognizing her “uncle” but she doesn't betray him.
 Back at the cabin, at first, Jack lies and says it's his gold dust from panning but his wounded hand clearly marks him a thief.
 He pleads with Jenny that he could not let her support him with the washing which she had been doing for the miners, but Jenny is not won over.

 At this point, a knock comes at the door and the Midnight Vigilance Committee enters.
 Jenny quickly throws her shawl over the gold sack and there is a battle of wits.
 Jack is finally cornered, however, and his immediate execution is arranged despite the heart-rending pleadings of Jenny.
 Just as her sweetheart is about to be hanged from the cabin rafters, Jenny returns to the room with a little white dress, which she has secretly taken from the doll, and the apparent significance of the situation dawns upon the men, who are very fond of her.
 They agree to give Jack his freedom if he marries the girl at once, and a justice of the peace performs the ceremony immediately.

 Just after the newly married couple have left the cabin to find their future, the men find the half-naked doll and they realize they have been tricked.
 Several grip their guns and are about to start after the couple, when Jim Lyn, the leader, who was especially sweet on Jenny, orders the men back, saying, "Boys, I reckon when 20 men have been fooled by one woman, they better take their medicine."